 The considered response to this (and every Health & Safety edict) should be:

-How safe do you want to be?
+How safe do you want to be ?
 On average you are likely to die every two billion miles of travel on a British train, that's 2,000,000,000 miles.
-In fact as of 2015 there hadn't been any fatal rail accidents (passenger deaths) in 7 - that's seven - years.
+In fact as of 2019 there hadn't been any fatal rail accidents (passenger deaths) in 17 years - that's seventeen years.
 Smaller windows might improve your chances, maybe to 1 in 2,200,000,000?
 People who are sufficiently risk averse to think train travel is significantly dangerous should always sit with their back to the direction of travel because that would make a far bigger difference to their safety than smaller windows.
 More to the point, assuming they want to be consistent in their risk aversion, they should never drive, in fact they should never go on the roads at all, and they should also live in a bungalow......

 But don't smaller windows also help to prevent people being thrown out of the windows in a crash?